abarton51/CS_4641_Project/tabs/midterm.md

 ***

 ## Introduction
 Our project's goal is to perform two different slightly different classification tasks on two different music audio datasets, MusicNet and GTZAN.
-For GTZAN we are performing a genre classification task.
+For GTZAN, we are performing a genre classification task.
 For MusicNet, the task is to identify the composer for a given input of audio data from the baroque and classifcal periods of music.
 Both of these datasets are taken from [Kaggle](https://www.kaggle.com) and work in classification has recently gotten up to ~92% [[4.]](#references).
 Previous works struggled getting any model above 80% [[1.]](#references), [[2.]](#references).
 One study introduced a gradient boosted ensemble decision tree method called LightGBM that outperformed fully connected neural networks [[2.]](#references).
 Results these days outperform them but not much recent work has been done in using tree classifiers in this problem and most implementations appear to focus on neural network implementations.
 Therefore, we aim to re-examine decision trees' abilities for this task and attempt to improve upon neural network results.
 Additionally, in our exploratory data analysis and data pre-processing we would like to consider non-linear, as well as linear, dimensionality reduction techniques.
 We would like to evaluate these different methods similar to Pal et al., [[3]](#references), by reducing dimensions to a specified number, running a clustering algorithm on the data, and then evaluating results posthoc.
 In their results, t-SNE consistently outperformed other dimension reduction techniques.
 Therefore, we plan to use t-SNE in order to better understand and visualize our data in addition to principle components analysis (PCA).
 Currently, our work focuses on data pre-processing, visualization, using PCA for our dimensionality reduction technique, and obtaining base line results on minimally processed data with simple Feedforward Neural Network architectures.

 ### Datasets
 **MusicNet**: We took this data from [Kaggle](kaggle.com).
 [MusicNet](https://www.kaggle.com/datasets/imsparsh/musicnet-dataset) is an audio dataset consisting of 330 WAV and MIDI files corresponding to 10 mutually exclusive classes.
 Each of the 330 WAV and MIDI files (per file type) corresponding to 330 separate classical compositions belong to 10 different composers from the classical and baroque periods.
 The total size of the dataset is approximately 33 GB and has 992 files in total.
 330 of those are WAV, 330 are MIDI, 1 NPZ file of MusicNet features stored in a NumPy array, and a CSV of metadata.
 For this portion of the project, we essentially ignore the NPZ file and explore our own processing and exploration of the WAV and MIDI data for a more thorough understanding of the data and the task.